ThashmikaX/interview-preparation/agile/questions.md

 Were you in a scrum team (did you follow agile methodologies) Using that explain scrum?
 (I explained the team structure and scrum ceromonies) Were you directly working with customers?"
+Have you used Scrum or any PM method in your Intern Project